rightkick/Notes/terraform/README.md

 You can use multiple providers and resource types within a configuration file.
 Whenever you change the providers defined within a configuration file you need to run `terraform init` in order to initialize the providers required.

 ## Providers
 Terraform relies on plugins called providers which bundle a set of functionality around cloud solutions or other solutions that expose an API.
-There are different types of providers such as official, partner and community providers.
-The providers are usually a go binary that is served through a registry and is locally downloaded when used.
-One can use a custom shared mirror to reduce traffic while using providers with other users.
-The terraform providers are downloaded when running `terraform init` and by default the latest version is downloaded whenever this command is run.
+There are different types of providers such as **official**, **partner** and **community** providers.
+The providers are usually a go binary that is served through a registry and is by default locally downloaded when used.
+One can use a custom shared mirror to reduce traffic and share such providers with other users.
+The Terraform providers are downloaded when running `terraform init` and by default the latest version is downloaded whenever this command is run.
 As a best practice it is recommended to pin the version of the required providers.

-To pin a specific provider version you do as below:
+To pin a specific provider to a specific version you define it as follows:
 ```
 terraform {
   required_providers {